 Recent formalizations of limited conflict in the shadow of major war point to the need for updated conceptions of deterrence.
 Schelling argued that “the main consequence of limited war, and potentially a main purpose for engaging in it, is to raise the risk of larger war.”
 Gray zone conflict poses a different relationship in which a capable actor may choose to engage in limited war precisely to lower the risk of larger war.
 As Powell states, “the amount of power the challenger brings to bear affects the stability of the conflict.
 More specifically, how much power the challenger brings to bear limits how much risk the defender can generate”.
 Mutually constrained actors pursue (and resist) aggression furtively, so as to protect broader cooperative or compatible goals.

 Deterrence is really a strategy designed to buy time against an adversary committed to changing the status quo.
 George and Smoke raise the issue of “designing around” deterrence as adversaries seek out options that “offers an opportunity for gain while minimizing the risk of an unwanted response by the defender”.
 Sometimes this can result in serious fighting as when Egypt “designed around” Israel’s deterrent in 1973.
-Even so, “designing around” deterrence remains a perverse symptom of its success if the adversary limits its means and aims, even in cases where the target panics or fears that the attacker’s aims are not limited (as Israel did).
-Others share this perspective.
-Lieberman argues that “designing around” is a sign of deterrence success if an adversary shapes its challenge in response to the anticipated reaction of the defender.
+Even so, “designing around” deterrence remains a perverse symptom of its success so long as the adversary limits its means and aims, even in cases where the target panics or misperceives that the attacker has expansive aims (as Israel did).
+Lieberman thus argues that “designing around” is a sign of deterrence success if an adversary shapes its challenge in response to the anticipated reaction of the defender.

 Wars Limited by Means

-The Cold War witnessed numerous decolonization struggles and proxy wars in the Third World.
-Limited war with irregular forces rather than a peer competitor directly garnered much attention in the 1970s under the rubric of “low intensity conflict” or LIC.
+The Cold War also witnessed numerous decolonization struggles and proxy wars in the Third World.
+Limited war with irregular forces rather than a peer competitor directly garnered much attention in the 1970s under the rubric of “low intensity conflict” (LIC).
 Some treatments of LIC focus on the use of light weapons and ambush tactics while others identify the phenomenon in terms of non-state actors.
-The common focus is on strategies of the weak.
 Unsurprisingly LIC is more prevalent in under-developed or poorly institutionalized regions.
 The classical literature on counterinsurgency and its modern variants fall into this category.

 Wars with means-limited actors have received most of the attention after the Cold War as the United States has been involved in a long series of peacekeeping operations and grueling counterinsurgencies.
-A vast academic literature on civil war has emerged in recent years to explain the behavior, motives and organizational structure of irregular actors and the militaries that fight them.
+A vast academic literature on civil war has emerged in recent years to explain the behavior, motives, and organizational structure of irregular actors and the militaries that fight them.
 The recent renewal of interest in low-intensity conflict between more capable competitors in many ways represents a return to the two earlier themes—wars limited by ends and risk-sensitivity.

 Modern Gray Zone Conflict